sophistone/twalk/README.md

 If you use `push*` instead of `push`, the reversion is done **after** applying `:post` function on the node.

+### Skip processing nodes under a certain node

+You can skip applying pre and post functions to nodes under a certain node.
+To do it, you can call `(twalk/skip ctx)` in pre function on the node.

+You can also use `skip*` and `skip-post` functions.
+`skip-post` skips applying post function on the node.
+`skip*` has effects of both of `skip` and `skip-post`.

 ## Examples

 In the following examples, we use sample-tree defined as follows: